spiralWhat is radiation and

 This electromagnetic spectrum distinguishes energy by measuring the frequency (Hz) of the waves of radiation representing the amount of force generated by atoms of different elements contained in compounds and molecules.
 The shorter the wavelength of radiation the more energy is emitted and received by contrast with longer wavelengths that emit less force.

-The chart starts at the top with high energy:
+This chart starts at the top with very high energy radiation:

-The chart ends with lower amounts of energy.
+The above chart ends with lower amounts of energy.

 fundamental forces | radiation | atomic decay | light | atoms | a spectrum | of amounts | ecology